Deep Neural Networks as the Semi-classical Limit of Topological Quantum Neural Networks: The problem of generalisation: Generalisation in the framework of TQNN

 The holonomy $H_{p^j}[A]$ around the plaquette ${p^j}$ is a $G$ group-element that casts

 which implies

-The regularized expression for the action of the physical projection operator immediately follows.
+The regularised expression for the action of the physical projection operator immediately follows.
 This enters the physical scalar product of spin-network states:

 Having reminded the structures of TQNNs and their TQFT evolution in terms of TQN2C classifier, we can now address the problem of generalisation in this extended theoretical framework.
 We may assume that the size of the training data is sufficient to select or, better, to learn specific paths in the boundary graphs and bulk 2-complexes within the most general available TQNN architecture.
 These paths are characterised by different types of associated non-perturbative topological charges, which in turn provide the sub-structures involved in the generalisation process, as a subset supported on general 2-complexes.
 More concretely, these correspond to summands in the partition function of the TQFT that is used to define the TQNN, and determine the dominating contributions to the topological invariants.
-In other words, certain intrinsic algebro-geometric features emerge that characterize the learning of the TQNN. \\
+In other words, certain intrinsic algebro-geometric features emerge that characterise the learning of the TQNN.

 The BF-extended formulation provided by \eqref{BF-extended} encode Yang-Mills theories over a $G$-bundle for the choice $\lambda_1=0$ and $\lambda_2=2 g^2_{\rm YM}$.
-Thus the optimization of the classifier will correspond to the minimization of the classical Yang-Mills action, namely
+Thus the optimisation of the classifier will correspond to the minimisation of the classical Yang-Mills action, namely

-Cast in terms of the spacetime components, with $a$ denoting the indices of the adjoint-representation of the algebra $\mathfrak{g}$, the Lagrangian density $F_{\ \mu \nu}^a F^{a \ \mu \nu}$ turns out to be proportional to the norm of a tensor on a hyperbolic manifold with Lorentzian signature. \\
+Cast in terms of the spacetime components, with $a$ denoting the indices of the adjoint-representation of the algebra $\mathfrak{g}$, the Lagrangian density $F_{\ \mu \nu}^a F^{a \ \mu \nu}$ turns out to be proportional to the norm of a tensor on a hyperbolic manifold with Lorentzian signature.

 Path selection is attained by minimisation of the classical action and extremisation of the path-integral formulation of the classifier, which is naturally realised in the semi-classical limit, in a way that is reminiscent of the free energy principle formalism \cite{friston:10, friston:13, friston:19, ffgl:22}.